jonathanmsnow/Lemna/README.md

-# Well Plate Area
+# Frond Area CV
-A simple utility utilizing computer vision (openCV) which identifies wells and calculates the area for any region that matches the given mask (HSV lower-upper).
+A simple app utilizing computer vision (openCV) which identifies wells and calculates the area for any region that matches the given mask (HSV lower-upper).

 ## Getting Started